iffy/grace/README.md

 ## Planned usage not yet supported ##

-Wait for previous forwards to finish:

-    grace wait

-Switch traffic from port 7600 to port 7700 and wait for all connections to previous ports (7500 and 7600) to finish:

-    grace switch --wait tcp:9000 tcp:host=127.0.0.1:port=7700

 Upgrade ``grace`` to a new version and swap out the current ``grace`` process with a new one: